Pistonite/botw-ist/packages/manual/src/user/index.md

 This entry is updated whenever you switch to `Auto Saved` from the other modes.
 If the backup is lost, your script will be lost forever.
 ```

+## Migration from V3

+URLs with a V3 script embedded (one that starts with `https://ist.itntpiston.app`)
+can be migrated automatically to V4, by simply replacing `itntpiston` with `pistonite`
+in the URL.

+However, note that due to the difference in simulation systems,
+you may need to adjust the script to make it work again.
+Notable differences are:
+- Migrated commands in V3 may not sync the overworld correctly, such as <skyb>!init</skyb>
+- <skyb>pick-up</skyb> now only targets items in the Overworld.
+Change to <skyb>get</skyb> if needed.

+Sometimes, it might be easier to rewrite the script from the ground up, following
+the new syntax, since you might have to "workaround the workarounds" of the old simulator.